From TV to courtroom to the market: The saga of Seattle’s $475,000 treehouse

 “This property isn’t for everyone,” Rae said.
 “But it is so cool.”

-Nelson, the “Treehouse Masters” host and head of Nelson Treehouse and Supply in Lake City, was out of the country on Thursday and unavailable for comment.
+Nelson, the “Treehouse Masters” host and head of Nelson Treehouse and Supply in Fall City, was out of the country on Thursday and unavailable for comment.

 He’s run into similar trouble before, here and elsewhere.
-King County officials ordered him to take down a treehouse he built near Lake City in 2008.
+King County officials ordered him to take down a treehouse he built near Fall City in 2008.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.